magmiliator77/Rocket/README.md

 # Rocket
- A css project about an animated rocket.  if you want to contact me here is my email --> magma.developer.job@gmail.com
+ A css project about an animated rocket.
+ If you want to contact me here is my email --> magma.developer.job@gmail.com